cbg-ethz/PYggdrasil/docs/tutorial/index.md

 ## Experimental Workflows
+For a sustaibalbe and reproducible workflow use _snakemake_ to run PYggdrasil.
+See [Workflows](../workflows/index.md) for more details.

 The below tutorials illustrate _snakemake_ workflows ilustrated that allow to run fully reproducible experiments using PYggdrasil.
 From tree and data generation to convergence diagostics a pipline exists.